tsamitt/python-port-scanner/README.md

 - `common-ports.md` – Notes on common ports and services
 - `sample-output.txt` – Example output from a scan

-## Ethical Use

-This project is intended for educational use and authorized lab environments only.
-It should only be used on systems you own or have permission to test.

 ## What I Learned